greymd/tmux-xpanes/README.md

 You can use the -x option to create the panes in the current window.

-You can use the -r option to reuse the existing panes in the current window.
-It is useful if you want to rerun commands in an existing layout previously created by -x.
+You can use the -r option to create panes in the current window, or reuse the existing ones.
+It is useful if you want to rerun the same xpanes command over and over, e.g.:

+xpanes -r -B 'ssh `host`' -c '`program> {}`' server client

+will open 2 new panes.
+When the host reboots, you can rerun the same command and the existing panes will be reused.

 ### [Pipe mode] Inside of tmux session & Accepting standard input